Letter from Birmingham Jail: Background

 The Birmingham campaign began on April 3, 1963, with coordinated marches and sit-ins against racism and racial segregation in Birmingham.
-The nonviolent campaign was coordinated by the Alabama Christian Movement for Human Rights (ACMHR) and King's Southern Christian Leadership Conference (SCLC).
+The nonviolent campaign was coordinated by the ACMHR and King's Southern Christian Leadership Conference (SCLC).
 On April 10, Circuit Judge W. A. Jenkins Jr. issued a blanket injunction against "parading, demonstrating, boycotting, trespassing and picketing".
 Leaders of the campaign announced they would disobey the ruling.
 On April 12, Martin Luther King was arrested with SCLC activist Ralph Abernathy, ACMHR and SCLC official Fred Shuttlesworth, and other marchers, while thousands of African Americans dressed for Good Friday looked on.

 King was met with unusually harsh conditions in the Birmingham jail.
 An ally smuggled in a newspaper from April 12, which contained "A Call for Unity", a statement by eight white Alabama clergymen against King and his methods.
 The letter provoked King, and he began to write a response to the newspaper itself.
 King writes in Why We Can't Wait: "Begun on the margins of the newspaper in which the statement appeared while I was in jail, the letter was continued on scraps of writing paper supplied by a friendly Negro trusty, and concluded on a pad my attorneys were eventually permitted to leave me."
 Walter Reuther, president of the United Auto Workers, arranged $160,000 to bail out King and the other jailed protestors.
 King was released from jail on April 20, 1963.